karrick/golf/README.md

     var optTypeVarP int64
     golf.Int64VarP(&optTypeVarP, 'i', "int64", 13, "optTypeVarP takes a pointer to a variable, a rune, and a string")

-    golf.Parse()
+    // After the options have been declared, the `golf.Parse()` function will
+    // parse the command line options from `os.Args`. golf.Parse()

+    // Notice that the returned 'Type' and 'TypeP' functions return a pointer
-    fmt.Println("optType: ", *optType1)
+    // that must be referenced in order to obtain the value. fmt.Println("optType: ", *optType1)
     fmt.Println("optTypeP: ", *optTypeP)

+    // In contrast, the 'TypeVar' and 'TypeVarP' functions accept a pointer to
+    // the variable for the library to store its value, and accessing the
-    fmt.Println("optTypeVar: ", optTypeVar)
+    // value does not require a pointer dereference. fmt.Println("optTypeVar: ", optTypeVar)
     fmt.Println("optTypeVarP: ", optTypeVarP)
 }